-- Based at Walter Reed National Military Medical Center in Bethesda, Maryland - Consists of three board-certified child abuse pediatricians, one nurse practitioner, and one social worker/forensic interviewer - Receives child maltreatment referrals from MCIOs, Family Advocacy Program, military lawyers, and families throughout Department of Defense - Provides inpatient and outpatient evaluations and forensic interviews by Child Protection Team at Walter Reed National Military Medical Center Bethesda and for patients referred throughout the Washington, D.C., area and from other military bases worldwide on a case-by-case basis - Provides subject matter expertise and consultation throughout DOD, including courts-martial, medical case review and opinion reports, and child forensic interview reviews
+- Based at Walter Reed National Military Medical Center in Bethesda, Maryland - Receives child maltreatment referrals from MCIOs, Family Advocacy Program, military lawyers, and families throughout Department of Defense - Provides inpatient and outpatient evaluations and forensic interviews by Child Protection Team at Walter Reed National Military Medical Center Bethesda and for patients referred throughout the Washington, D.C., area and from other military bases worldwide on a case-by-case basis - Provides subject matter expertise and consultation throughout DOD, including courts-martial, medical case review and opinion reports, and child forensic interview reviews

-For information on how your CAC can collaborate with these military programs, please visit nationalchildrensalliance.org/support-for-military-families
+For information on how your CAC can collaborate with these military programs, please visit learn.nationalchildrensalliance.org/military

-This project was supported by Grant #2019-CI-FX-K001 awarded by the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
+This project was supported by Grant #2022 15PJDP-21-GK-02761-JJVO awarded by the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect those of the Department of Justice.